 I am currently an Associate Professor in the Department of Epidemiology and Biostatistics, College of Public Health, at the University of Georgia.
 I also serve as Associate Department Head and Graduate Coordinator and as Director of the Health Systems Modeling Core of UGA’s Health Informatics Institute.

 I have adjunct appointments in UGA’s School of Ecology and Department of Infectious Diseases in the College of Veterinary Medicine, as well as the Department of Epidemiology, Rollins School of Public Health at Emory University.
 I am also a Member of UGA’s Institute of Bioinformatics and Faculty of Infectious Diseases.

 Before I startedy my faculty position at UGA, I was a Postdoctoral Fellow in the Department of Biology at Emory University in the group of Rustom Antia.
-During my Postdoc, I used the mathematical and computational approaches that I learned during my Ph.D. to study the dynamics of pathogens, both on the within-host level during individual infections and the between-host, population level.
+During my Postdoc I made the transition from physics to infectious disease modeling.

 I obtained a Ph.D. in physics from the Center for Nonlinear Science and School of Physics, at the Georgia Institute of Technology.
 I worked with Roman Grigoriev on the topic of localized control of spatially extended, nonlinear dynamical systems.

 My current Erdős number is (as far as I’m aware) 4.
 (Paul Erdős -> Ernst Gabor Straus -> Raymond M. Redheffer -> Sergei S. Pilyugin -> Andreas Handel).